fxs1l/buoywatch-detector/README.md

 ## References
-⋅⋅*Team SEARIous modified and used relevant codes from https://github.com/ultralytics/yolov5 on the object detection model.
+*Team SEARIous modified and used relevant codes from https://github.com/ultralytics/yolov5 on the object detection model.